levworkshop/educato/README.md

 # Educato

-Demonstrates how to work with lists, filter and sort, and the mindeset behinde Angular vs React.
+Demonstrates how to work with lists, filter and sort, and the mindeset behind Angular vs React.

 ## Description
 View the records of lecturers and languages as a list.